-Tracey has been in part of the School of Psychology since 2000 when she came to study in Bangor as a mature student.
+Tracey has been in part of the Dpetartment of Psychology since 2000 when she came to study in Bangor as a mature student.
 Having gained First Class Hons. in her BSc in Psychology, Tracey then went straight on to complete a Masters (MSc) in Psychological Research in 2004.
 Following that, she studied for her doctorate (PhD), which she received in 2009.
 Tracey’s doctoral research involved looking at the well-being of parents who are raising a child with an intellectual and/or developmental disability (IDD).

 Tracey is a supervisor for several ongoing undergraduate research projects.
-Tracey’s research involves evidence-based practice in teaching and learning and she is particularly interested in the types of psychological variables that can influence academic motivation in university students.
+Tracey’s research involves evidence-based practice in teaching and learning and she is particularly interested in the types of psychological variables that can influence academic motivation and wellbeing in university students.